1) Barup Sø

 Migrating and staging birds:

 Nakskov Indrefjord is a good locality for staging birds.
 Tufted duck is especially prominent (with up to 5000 birds autumn and winter), pochard (sometimes more than 1000 birds) and greylag goose, with several thousand birds staging here late summer and autumn.
 Small flocks of mute swan also congregate here.
-A few gadwall can be seen nearly all year long and now again appear in small flocks.
+A few gadwall can be seen nearly all year round and now and again appear in small flocks.
 Coot can be seen throughout the year: in summer, especially, there can be flocks of several hundred birds and in some years even a few thousand.
 White-tailed eagle often flies overhead on its way to the fjord.

-More unusual birds include great white heron (one individual staging here in autumn 2018 and again at the beginning of 2020), and red-crested pochard, which was seen here for a short period in spring 2018.
+More unusual birds include great white egret (one individual staging here in autumn 2018 and again at the beginning of 2020), and red-crested pochard, which was seen here for a short period in spring 2018.

 Visiting and access: